Odia literature

 Odia literature is literature written in the Odia language, mostly from the Indian state of Odisha.
-The modern Odia language is mostly formed from Tadbhava words with significant Sanskrit (Tatsama) influences, along with loanwords from Desaja, English, Hindustani (Hindi/Urdu), Persian, and Arabic.
+The modern Odia language is mostly formed from Tadbhava words with significant Sanskrit (Tatsama) influences, along with loanwords from Desaja, English and Hindustani (Hindi/Urdu).
 Its earliest written texts date from around 1000 CE.
 The earliest Odia newspaper was Utkala Deepika, first published on August 4, 1866.

 Historians have divided Odia literature into five main stages: Old Odia (800 AD to 1300 AD), Early Medieval Odia (1300 AD to 1500 AD), Medieval Odia (1500 AD to 1700 AD), Late Medieval Odia (1700 AD to 1850 AD) and Modern Odia (1870 AD to present).
 Further subdivisions, as seen below, more precisely chart the language's development.

 4th century BC

 The creativity and development of the Odia language and literature can be seen in its spoken forms, such as folk tales, and in written forms, such as rock edicts and manuscripts.
 Songs sung to memorialize birth, death, work, and festivals helped to preserve the language in its oral form, passing it through the generations.
 Stories depicted in cave paintings preserved the language in the written form.

 Kharavela's Hatigumpha inscription serves as evidence of past Odia cultural, political, ritual, and social status, and is the first poetic stake inscription.
 Though Ashoka had created rock edicts and inscriptions before Kharavela, his instructions for administration were written in a rude and choked style.
 However, the Hatigumpha inscription shows the language's flexibility and flow.

 The main feature of this inscription is based on principles of Sanskrit poetic structure, such as: